 It was around 1000 when something very strange and unexpected happened.
 The autopilot again had trouble keeping our course and I decided to reduce some more the headsail.
-This is the last thing that I remember.
+This was the last thing that I remember.
 I suddenly found myself totally dazed and very disoriented on top of Alice.
 My left ear was bleeding profusely and there was blood all over.
 Alice, who was looking towards the stern at the autopilot, said that I had fallen with my full weight on her face.
-It all happened very quickly and neither of us knows exactly what had actually happened.
+It all happened very quickly and neither of us knew exactly what had actually happened.
 We surmised that when I got up to reduce the sail the boat lurched, I lost my balance, fell possibly either on the winch or the top of the companionway where I struck my ear, lost consciousness, and then fell on her.
-I simply have no memory of this.
+I simply had no memory of this.

 Alice got paper towels and pressed them on my ear which had what appeared to her a large laceration.
 I also had several smaller cuts and bruises elsewhere on the left side of my head near the ear.
 While pressing the paper towel on my left ear, I reduced the headsail and we continued, somewhat shaken, sailing to Agathonisi.